By KBB.com Editors

 Folding Rear Seats

-The CX-7's 60/40-split folding rear seats can be lowered via a spring-loaded release located at the rear of the cargo hold.
-The seatbacks are designed to fold flat without needing to remove the adjustable headrests.
+The 2011 Mazda CX-7's 60/40-split folding rear seats can be lowered via a remote release located at the rear of the cargo hold.
+The seatbacks fold flat without the need to remove the headrests.

 Advanced Keyless Entry and Start System